 Copyright is generally believed to remain with the authors of the individual sections of code.
 See the various notations in the source code as well as the code history.

 QMCPACK is fully open source, and we welcome contributions.
 If you are planning a development, early discussions are encouraged.
-Please post on the QMCPACK Google group or contact the developers.
+Please post on the QMCPACK Google group, on the QMCPACK GitHub repository, or contact one of the developers.
 We can tell you whether anyone else is working on a similar feature or whether any related work has been done in the past.
 Credit for your contribution can be obtained, for example, through citation of a paper or by becoming one of the authors on the next version of the standard QMCPACK reference citation.

 Contributions are made under the same license as QMCPACK, the UIUC/NCSA open source license.
 If this is problematic, please discuss with a developer.